janparttimaa/goto-opener-installer/README.md

 - Your company has configured AppLocker or Microsoft Defender Application Control (WDAC) so employees cannot install by themselves anything.

 ## Deployment instructions
 Deploy the PowerShell-script from Intune using Intune's own script deployment function.
-You need to deploy the script to specific devices, not users.
+You need to deploy the script to Security group that includes specific devices that needs this application.

 You need to set following settings:

 ![Screenshot](/img/img%201.png)

+## Updating application
+Updating applications from deployed Shared PC -devices is really easy.
+From the code of the script, you just need to update the date from the comments and add updated script to the policy.
+Then script will be rerun to the deployed devices and GoTo Opener will be updated automatically.